ppodgorsek/juncacher/README.md

 # JUncacher, the Java cache invalidation project

-JUncacher is a cache invalidation tool for Java programs which allows to have a single point of eviction/update for all caches of an application (Varnish, Spring CacheManager, Solr, others).
+JUncacher is a cache invalidation tool for Java programs which allows to have a single point of eviction/update for all caches of an application (Varnish, Spring CacheManager, ElasticSearch, Solr, others).

 Caches can have many forms:
 * Spring CacheManager (usually ehcache)
 * Varnish
+* ElasticSearch
 * Solr
 * JMS queues (to evict entries from distant systems)
 * others can be easily implemented.